FedDAG: Federated DAG Structure Learning: Experimental Results

+\textbf{Results on linear models.} \ For a fair comparison, here, we also provide the linear version of our method.
+Since linear data are parameterized with an adjacency matrix, we can directly take the adjacency matrix as our model instead of a GSL part and a MA part.
+During training, the matrix is communicated and averaged by the server to coordinate the joint learning procedures.

+NOTEARS-ADMM is also a DAG structure learning method from decentralized data.
+Different from our averaging strategy to exchange training information among clients, the optimization problem is solved by the alternating direction method of multipliers (ADMM).
+From Table~\ref{tab:iidlinear}, we find that our method can consistently show its advantage in the linear case.
+In the \textit{ER2 with 10 nodes} setting, our AS-FedDAG is even better than NOTEARS with all training data.
+While it is possible and the detailed explanation can be found in Appendix~\ref{app:result_discussions}.

-For the IID setting, all data are generated by an ANM and divided into $10$ pieces.
-Each $f_i$ is sampled from a Gaussian Process (GP) with RBF kernel of bandwidth one (See Table~\ref{tab:results_sem_type_10nodes} and Table~\ref{tab:results_sem_type_20nodes} in Appendix~\ref{app:sup_exp} for results of other functions.) and noises are sampled from one zero-mean Gaussian distribution with fixed variance.
+\textbf{Results on the nonlinear model.} \ For the nonlinear setting, all data are generated by an ANM and divided into $10$ pieces.
+Each $f_i$ is sampled from a Gaussian Process (GP) with RBF kernel of bandwidth one (See Table~\ref{tab:results_sem_type_10nodes} and Table~\ref{tab:results_sem_type_20nodes} in Appendix.~\ref{app:sup_exp} for results of other functions.) and noises are sampled from one zero-mean Gaussian distribution with fixed variance.
 We consider graphs of $d$ nodes and $2d$ expected edges.

 Experimental results are reported in Table \ref{tab:results_gp} with nodes $10$ and $40$.
-Since all local data are IID, here, we also provide another effective training method named AS-FCD, in which the CMA parts are also shared among clients.
-In all settings, AS-FCD shows a better performance than DS-FCD due to that more model information are shared during training.
-While DS-FCD can also show a consistent advantage over other methods.
+Since all local data are homogeneous, here, we also provide another effective training method named AS-FedDAG, in which the MA parts are also shared among clients.
+In all settings, AS-FedDAG shows a better performance than GS-FedDAG because more model information is shared during training.
+While GS-FedDAG can also show a consistent advantage over other methods.
 When separately training local models, all models suffer from data scarcity.
-Therefore, we can observe that both DS-FCD and AS-FCD perform better than other methods in the fashion of separate training.
+Therefore, we can observe that both GS-FedDAG and AS-FedDAG perform better than the other methods in the fashion of separate training.
 NOTEARS and DAG-GNN, as continuous search methods, obtain unsatisfactory results due to the weak model capacity and improper model assumption.
-While BIC score of GES gets a linear-Gaussian likelihood, which is incapable to deal with non-linear data\footnote{Please find the ablation experiment with linear data and more discussions of the experimental results in Section \ref{app:discussions} of the Appendix}.
-With the number of nodes increasing, DS-FCD still shows better results than the closely-related baseline method MCSL.
-However, NOTEAES-MLP can show a comparable result with DS-FCD owing to the advantage over MCSL.
+In contrast, the BIC score of GES gets a linear-Gaussian likelihood, which is incapable to deal with non-linear data\footnote{Please find the ablation experiment with linear data and more discussions of the experimental results in Appendix~\ref{app:sup_exp}.}.
+With the number of nodes increasing, GS-FedDAG still shows better results than the closely-related baseline method MCSL.
+However, NOTEAES-MLP can show a comparable result with GS-FedDAG owing to the advantage over MCSL.